 - Joel Buchanan African American Oral History Archives.
 Suggested keyword searches: "Fifth Avenue"

 - Gainesville Sun Archives.
 Email with the date of the isse, the page number, and the column number of the article that you'd like to read

 - View Historic Documents.
 Available through the library's heritage collection, you can view local history documents such as the Alachua Portrait: Living Heritage project

 - View Historic Images.
 Available through the library's heritage collection, you can view local history images to piece together the story of race in Alachua County

-- Review local history books.
+- Review local history resources.
 Email to request to view or have pages sent to you of these books on local history.
 You can view more information about each by searching the catalog.